 7: Christianshavn Boat Rental and Cafe

-Not the best food I've ever had, but it was so worth it just to dine on a swaying boat house and dip my feet in the water during dinner.
+Always fun to dine on a swaying boat house and dip your feet in the water during dinner.
 It was so fun to watch kayakers on the canal pull up and pick up their drinks too.

 1: Buzz Kaffebar

 This place had an amazing Chai Tea and great salads and sandwiches for a quick bite.